 When making games, it is often necessary to store information about the game state in a file of some type, but storing this information on the device is not always the best option as, if the player deleted the game and then re-installs, this information may be lost.
 To prevent this you can use various different cloud services, which offer data storage over the internet for retrieval and modification at any time.
 You should note that this function is limited to one single data "blob" per game, so every time you send a new save to the cloud service, whether it is a string or a file, it will overwrite any previously stored data.

 GameMaker Studio 2 supports this with a few simple functions that work in conjunction with the Asynchronous Cloud Event.
-These functions are explained on the following pages:NOTE: Currently only the Google Services extension on Android uses these functions, and this extension must be present before you can call them.
+These functions are explained on the following pages:NOTE: Currently only the Android target uses these functions, and you need to tick the Enable Google Cloud Saving checkbox in the Social section of the Android Game Options.
+This will prompt you to download the Google Services extension, which is required for cloud saving on Android to function.
+For more information on Cloud Saving please see the following helpdesk article:

 On mobile devices, normally only one application can be active in the foreground at any time, but many games and applications operate in a time-based or interconnected environment where events of interest to users can occur when the application is not in the foreground.
 In these cases, Local and Remote push notifications can allow these games to notify their users when events occur.